szaitsev/aws-notes/aws-messaging/aws-messaging.md

 Virtual destinations in ActiveMQ are used to decouple producer and consumer(s) even more than regular publish-subscribe pattern.
 One of use cases we have right now:
-Email notifications system need to notify client systems about email sending status.
-Email notifications send message to the topic, which has virtual queues attached to one per client application, each queue is consumed by single application.
-This way Notifications system (producer) does not know how many client applications (consumers) are really subscribed and listening.
+System provides REST service whic does some asynchonous processing and need to notify client systems about completion status.
+Service application sends message to the topic, which has virtual queues attached to it (one per client application), each queue is consumed by single client application.
+This way producer does not know how many client applications (consumers) are really subscribed and listening.
 But each one guaranteed to get a copy of the message.

 image 3